Durham County Record Office

 - individuals and families

-We hold nearly five miles of records, which are stored in strong rooms where they can be protected from theft and fire, and where the temperature and humidity are controlled.
+We hold five miles of records, which are stored in strong rooms where they can be protected from theft and fire, and where the temperature and humidity are controlled.
 We always welcome new deposits or gifts of records from individuals and organisations.
 We do not charge for looking after archives.

 Documents from 1122